-I. Transportation and Land Use Planning
+J. Transportation and Land Use Planning

 Vermont planning law provides a mechanism to address the inherent problems posed by transportation in relation to land use.
 Public investment priorities for state and town roads can be managed to minimize land use impacts that are not in accord with policies set forth in this plan.
 The Town of Hancock is rural, with a compact village, whose residents value and cherish its small-town appeal.
-The Town has no public transportation.
+The Town has no public transportation, aside from the limited public transportation that is offered by Stagecoach, a regional public transportation service.

-1. Support land use policies and development projects which complement existing transportation investments;

-- 2. Only projects of a size and scale which do not materially interfere with the function, safety, and efficiency of town and state highways should be permitted; - 3.
+- 1. Support land use policies and development projects which complement existing transportation investments; - 2.
+Only projects of a size and scale which do not materially interfere with the function, safety, and efficiency of town and state highways should be permitted; - 3.
 Increases in traffic should not create unreasonable congestion or unsafe conditions; developments which generate considerable round-trip truck travel should be limited. - 4.
 Developments which would increase traffic through the village merit special scrutiny.